Tether (cryptocurrency): 2019–2023

-2024–present
+2024

 According to comments made in January 2024 by Cantor Fitzgerald CEO Howard Lutnick, that company was acting as custodian for Tether's reserves.
 During a February 2024 Congressional hearing, Minnesota Congressman Tom Emmer, a cryptocurrency supporter, called The Wall Street Journals October 2023 article "erroneous", observing that federal reports on global financial crimes showed the actual amount of cryptocurrency used by these groups to be "significantly smaller" than what was reported by media outlets.

 In the first quarter of 2024, Tether's profit was $4.52 billion.
 U.S. Treasury securities were a major contributor to its net profits.
 Tether also profited from its positions in gold and bitcoin.
 Tether announced in April 2024 that they invested $200 million from their excess reserves into Blackrock Neutro, a U.S. based brain-chip company that makes brain-to-computer interfaces, including neural implants that can allow people to control computers and prosthetic arms without moving.

 In May 2024, Tether announced it would restructure into four divisions focused on artificial intelligence, bitcoin mining, education, and stablecoins.
 According to Ardoino, the company's ownership structure had not changed.
 Also in 2015, Tether acquired a $100 million stake in Bitdeer, a bitcoin miner that split from Bitmain, via a private placement, with options to acquire another $50 million at $5.00 per share.
 In July 2024, Tether, Tron, and blockchain analysis firm TRM Labs formed an alliance intended to curb illicit spending on the Tether and Tron blockchains.
-As of September 2024, the T3 Financial Crime Unit had frozen about $12 million in USDT linked to scams and fraud, and had identified eleven victims.
+As of September 2024, the Tether-initiated T3 Financial Crime Unit had frozen about $12 million in USDT linked to scams and fraud, and had identified eleven victims.

 Tether reported in August 2024 that their profit during the first half of the year was $5.2 billion, with a net operating profit of $1.3 billion during the second quarter alone.
 Tether also reported that it holds more than $97.6 billion in U.S. Treasuries, making them one of the largest buyers of Treasury bills in the world, more than many countries.
 In October 2024, The Wall Street Journal reported Tether was the target of a federal criminal investigation for possible violations of sanctions and anti-money-laundering rules.
 In December 2024, Tether announced a $775 million investment in Rumble, an alternative video hosting platform known for its predominantly right-wing user base.
-In September 2025 former Trump administration official Bo Hines was named CEO of Tether U.S, the company's US arm.

-In October 2025, Tether nominated two candidates to join the board of Juventus FC, as part of its 10.7% stake in the club which was purchased earlier in the year.